bennybroseph/Diablo-360/README.md

 Quit the software by ALT+Tab'ing to D360, then hitting ALT+F4.

+***10/06/2016 NEW IN VERSION 0.8***
+Keep in mind this is potentially a very unstable build, but provides proof of concept.
+It's still usable, but not as much as I'd like.

+CTRL + F11 will open the configuration form.
+It is closed by default on start up, so this is how you edit keys otherwise CTRL + F12 will exit the program.
+Do not exit any other way or the task bar will not reappear.

+Most controls should be self explanatory albeit a little overwhelming to look at to start.
+Set all the hot keys in the configuration form and you're good to go.

 ***09/15/2014 NEW IN VERSION 0.2.2***
 Updated D3 key bindings and trigger bindings are actually applied when you hit 'Save and Close'.
 My bad.